lionkor/q/README.md

 ## RingBufferQueue

 Non-resizable queue based on a ring buffer, really fast but really memory hungry as the size needs to be known and allocated at the start.

+## DoublyLinkedListQueue

+Uses a circular doubly linked list, faster dequeue than the LinkedListQueue.